-Audit Date: December 2014 Statu ıs Rep ort Da te: May 2019 Department: Administrative Services Number & Recommendation Dead Establ dlines ieved Implementat tion Status Comments Yes No Yes No Completed Further Action Required - Commonte The Courthouse Complex fire alarm system upgrade was completed in 2016.
+Audit Date: December 2014 Statu ıs Rep ort Da te: December 2019 Department: Administrative Services Number & Recommendation Dead Establ dlines ieved Implementat tion Status Comments Yes No Yes No Completed Further Action Required The Courthouse Complex fire alarm system upgrade was completed in 2016.
 Seven independent workstations, two in the Criminal Justice Facility, two in the Safety Building and three in the Courthouse, were reconfigured to operate independently with the ability to monitor the entire Courthouse Complex.
 One of the Safety Building workstations is in the 911/Dispatch Call Center.
 In the event of a complete power failure, all work stations would remain active for a minimum of 8 hours under primary emergency generator backup power.
 All breakers and transfer switches have been tested and are under an ongoing maintenance program.
 In the event the generators fail or expire, all work stations would continue to remain active under secondary Uninterrupted Power Supply (UPS) power for a minimum of 2 additional hours.
 The work station UPS's have been tested and are on an ongoing maintenance program.
 On-site back-up capabilities are maintained through multiple levels of redundancy and testing.
 DAS (Facilities Management) - November 2017 Update: No change or additions for Facilities Management's response.
 DAS (Facilities Management) - June 2018 Update: No further updates - FMD considers this item closed.
 Audit Services Comment: This item is kept open pending discussion with the Office of Emergency Management and DAS - Facilities Management.
-DAS (Facilities Management) - December 2018 Update: DAS (Facilities Management) - December 2016 Opuate.
+DAS (Facilities Management) - December 2018 Update: I l DAG (1 aciniles management) - December 2010 Opuale.

-Department: Administrative Services Number & Recommendation Deadlines Established Achieved Imple Status Yes No Yes No Comple Further Action Required 3.
-Explore the possibility of relocating Emergency 911 Communications to a more secure location.
-FMD is considering additional backups to the functioning alarm system, and has requested from its fire alarm system vendor (Honeywell) to identify alternative methods of alarm notification.
+Audit Date: December 2014 Statu ıs Rep ort Da te: December 2019 Department: Administrative Services Number & Recommendation dlines ieved Implementa tion Status Comments Yes No Yes No Completed Further Action Required FMD is considering additional backups to the functioning alarm system, and has requested from its fire alarm system vendor (Honeywell) to identify alternative methods of alarm notification.
 Certain alarms should be able to be dispatched via software dialer to notify predetermined parties of specific alarms by email and/or text.
 Honeywell is currently investigating and will provide a quote.
 As currently envisioned, the backup will be that upon notification staff members will contact 911 to confirm that the alarm was received.
 DAS (Facilities Management) - May 2019 Update: Honeywell has provided a notification solution and funds have been encumbered to complete the project.
 Currently working with IT for full implementation.
-DEM - April 2015 Response: Quorum Architects, Inc., is currently conducting final phases of a consolidated OEM space study.
+DAS (Facilities Management) - December 2019 Update: Installation is complete and system is up and running, working under test.
+Explore the possibility of relocating Emergency 911 Communications to a more secure location. Х X OEM - April 2015 Response: Quorum Architects, Inc., is currently conducting final phases of a consolidated OEM space study.
 This entails bringing the four divisions (Radio Services, 911 Communications, EMS, and EM) into a central location.
 Currently, they are dispersed amongst BHD #9201, CATC, Froedtert Medical Hospital, Safety Building Room 305 and B12, and the Courthouse Room 308.
 As good stewards of taxpayer dollars, the relocation of 911 will be incorporated into the grander move of centralizing OEM services.
-OEM is pursuing a partnership with the Medical Examiner's Office as both public safety entities share common requirements (e.g., loading dock, steel/copper cages).
-Audit Services Response:
+OEM is pursuing a partnership with the Medical Examiner's Office as both public safety entities